+There is education inequality in America.
 Students of color and low-income students are consistently and systematically under-enrolled in the most academically intense high school courses.
 The vast majority of AP and IB programs (99 percent of those in diverse high schools) do not yet provide equal access.
 More than three-quarters of a million students in U.S. high schools are qualified for but are missing from AP and IB classes.
 These students are disproportionately students of color and/or low-income students.

 Disrupting the access gap has a meaningful impact.

+How does racism affect education – persistent access gaps.
 Access gaps continue in schools due, in part, to a harmful cycle of low expectations from educators and feelings from students that they do not belong in advanced courses.
 However, once these “missing” students are enrolled, they are highly capable of succeeding in AP/IB courses, and find access to those courses significant and meaningful.

 AP and IB classes offer these benefits.

 - Increased subject-area career interest (e.g., calculus and engineering)